 • Equipment Selection – What is Really Needed?

-• Obtaining an Optical Zero in a Short Distance
+• Obtaining an Optical Zero at Short Distances

 • Fundamentals of Rifle Marksmanship